trskop/yx/README.md

     - `YX_VERSION` --- Version of YX that is being used.

-4. When all the above is done, YX will invoke shell executable with the modified environment, and it will pass generated `*rc` file to it as a provile script.
+4. When all the above is done, YX will invoke a shell executable with the modified environment, and it will pass generated `*rc` file to it as a provile script.

 If `PATTERN` is not found in the YX database and it is an existing directory, YX will assume that user is adding new project in to its known list of